AntonioTorres23/OpenGL_Notes/Text Rendering.md

 Since there is no support for text capabilities within OpenGL, it is up to us to define a system for rendering text to the screen.
 There are no graphical primitives for text characters, we have to get creative.
 Some example techniques are: drawing letter shapes via `GL_LINES`, create 3D meshes of letter, or render character textures to 2D quads in a 3D environment.

 Most developers choose to render charact textures onto quads.
-Rendering textured quads by itself shouldn't be too difficult, but getting the relevant character(s)
+Rendering textured quads by itself shouldn't be too difficult, but getting the relevant character(s) onto a texture could prove challenging.
+In these notes we'll explore several methods and implement a more advanced, but flexible technique for rendering text using the FreeType library.

+**Classical Text Rendering: Bitmap Fonts**

+In the early days,